Ulster Project: History

 Currently, the project brings teens from eleven cities/districts in Northern Ireland, including Banbridge, Belfast, Derry, Omagh, Coleraine, Strabane, Sion Mills, Limavady, Portadown, Castlederg, Enniskillen and Cookstown.
 The teens from Northern Ireland will live with their host families for the month of July, becoming an extra son or daughter of the family with whom they are staying.
 The Northern Irish teens are selected for this experience based on recommendations from their clergy and teachers, often completing an application and interview.
 The host teens and families in the U.S. are selected in much the same manner, with an application process and home interview to ensure the willingness of the family to participate and to also prepare them for the hectic schedule that will be followed during the actual project.

-Once selected for the project, the Northern Irish teens will meet extensively to form strong bonds with each other before leaving the country.
-As they will be far from the comforts of home, with only the rest of the teens and two counselors to guide them, they must trust each other implicitly before leaving the country.
-They begin meeting in January and continue to nurture their friendships until the project starts in July.
+Once selected for the project, the Northern Irish teens begin meeting in January and continue to do so until the project starts in July, with the intention of developing close ties.

 In the United States, there were as many as 29 cities and 17 states hosting the Northern Irish teenagers, including Youngstown, OH, Milwaukee, WI, New Orleans, LA, Lafayette, LA, Lake Charles, LA, Arlington, TX, Atlanta, GA, Salt Lake City, UT, Alliance, OH, Cincinnati, OH, Massillon, OH, Canton, OH, Tucson, AZ, Delaware, North Shore, IL, DuPage County, IL, Madison, IN, Decorah, IA, Hutchinson, KS, McPherson, KS, Greenville, NC, Pennsylvania, Chattanooga, TN, Kingsport, TN, Knoxville, TN, Memphis, TN, Nashville, TN, Manchester, MD and Oak Ridge, TN.
 Each of these cities/states hosts a variable number of teens, from eight to eighteen, based on their ability to secure the appropriate number of host families and raise the amount of funds necessary to host the project.
 In 2006, 256 Irish teens visited the United States and participated in the project.

-In 2009 only 19 cities are still involved in actively bringing Teens to the United States.
-The other cities have stopped bringing Teens across and some have disbanded altogether.
+In 2009 only 19 cities are still involved in actively bringing teens to the United States.
+The other cities have stopped bringing teens across and some have disbanded altogether.
 False perceptions of peace, hampered by a faltering world economy have led many projects to either decrease the number of teens that they sponsor for the trip, or stop hosting Northern Irish teens altogether.
 This results in many young people applying and very few actually receiving a place on the project.